bowiedev/github-action-wpengine-ssh-deploy/README.md

 ## Example GitHub Action workflow

-1. Create a .github/workflows/main.yml file in your GitHub repo, if one doesn't exist already.
+1. Create a `.github/workflows/main.yml` file in your GitHub repo, if one doesn't exist already.

 2. Add the following to the `main.yml` file, replacing <YOUR INSTALL NAME> and the public and private key var names if they were anything other than what is below.
+Consult "Furthur Reading" on how to setup keys in repo Secrets.

+3. Git push your site repo.

 ```
 name: Deploy to WP Engine